List of birds of Colombia: Ovenbirds

 Ovenbirds comprise a large family of small sub-oscine passerine bird species found in Central and South America.
 They are a diverse group of insectivores which gets its name from the elaborate "oven-like" clay nests built by some species, although others build stick nests or nest in tunnels or clefts in rock.
 The woodcreepers are brownish birds which maintain an upright vertical posture, supported by their stiff tail vanes.
 They feed mainly on insects taken from tree trunks.
-One hundred eleven species have been recorded in Colombia.
+One hundred thirteen species have been recorded in Colombia.